 Concerned that you may not have the right insurances?
 Please feel free to reach out to us at firstname.lastname@example.org.
 We're more than happy to help.

 Precision Autonomy is an Insurance Technology Company providing pay-as-you-fly Drone Insurance in Australia.
 Want to learn more?
 Visit our website here.
-Interested in a quotation? sign up for a free quotation here.
+Interested in a quotation?
+Get free quotation here.

 Stay tuned for part 2 of our series on Managing Drone Liability risk, next week.
 Safe Flying!